-Since I’m experimenting more and more with vegan and gluten-free foods and I love all types of ethnic cuisines, I was delighted to receive a copy of Dahlia Abraham-Klein’s new book Silk Road Vegetarian.
+Since I’m experimenting more and more with vegan and gluten-free foods and I love all types of ethnic cuisines, I was delighted to receive a copy of Dahlia Abraham-Klein’s book Silk Road Vegetarian (affiliate link).
+I decided to start by trying her recipe for Indian Spinach Curry.

-A staple of North Indian cuisine, traditional Palak Paneer is made with lots of ghee (clarified butter) and paneer (fresh Indian cheese).
+A staple of North Indian cuisine, traditional Palak Paneer (Indian Spinach Curry) is made with lots of ghee (clarified butter) and paneer (fresh Indian cheese).
 In this healthier vegan version, Dahlia uses coconut oil instead of ghee and she substitutes tofu for the paneer.
 The result is a fresh dish that isn’t swimming in fat.
 This recipe is similar to one of my favorite vegan breakfast dishes – Tofu Scramble with Swiss Chard.
-The Indian Spinach Curry recipe below adds tomatoes, a wider variety of spices and seems to be more appropriate for dinner.
+The Indian Spinach Curry recipe below adds tomatoes plus a wider variety of spices and seems to be more appropriate for dinner.

 If you can afford the carbs, serve this with some steamed brown rice that was cooked with fragrant cardamom pods.

-If you like this recipe, some of my Virtual Potluck pals will be sharing others from Silk Road Vegetarian this week.
-Check out Fennel & Orange Salad from Food Hunter’s Guide to Cuisine and Middle Eastern Lemon Potato Salad from Cookistry.
+If you like this recipe, check out others from Silk Road Vegetarian made by two of my favorite bloggers.
+Food Hunter’s Guide to Cuisine tried Fennel & Orange Salad and Cookistry made Middle Eastern Lemon Potato Salad.

 Indian Spinach Curry (Palak Paneer)